devicehive/esp8266-firmware/DeviceHiveESP8266.md

 Where "0" channel number, and "0.0566" current voltage in volts.

 # PWM
-ESP8266 has only software implementation of PWM wich means there is no real-time guarantee on high frequency of PWM.
+ESP8266 has only software implementation of PWM which means there is no real-time guarantee on high frequency of PWM.
 PWM has just one channel, but this channel can control all GPIO outputs with different duty cycle.
 It also means that all outputs are synchronized and work with the same frequency.
 PWM depth is 100.
 PWM can be used as pulse generator with specified number of pulses.

 ## pwm/control
 Enable or disable PWM.

 *Parameters*:
 Json with set of key-value, where key is pin name and value is duty cycle.
-Duty cycle is an integer between 0..100, ie percent.
+Duty cycle is an integer between 0..100, i.e. percent.
 Mnemonic pin ‘all’ also can be used to control all GPIO pins simultaneously.
 To disable PWM for one of the outputs, just set value to ‘disable’ or ‘0’.
-PWM can be also disabled for pin if command ‘gpio/write’ or 'gpio/read'(only with some pins for init)' is called for pin.
+PWM can be also disabled for pin if command ‘gpio/write’ or 'gpio/read'(only with some pins for initialize)' is called for pin.
 There are also additional parameters:
 ‘frequency’ - set PWM base frequency, if this parameter was omitted, previous frequency will be used. ‘frequency’ also can be set while PWM working or before command with pins duty cycles.
 Default frequency is 1 kHz.
 Minimum frequency is 0.0005 Hz, maximum is 2000 Hz
 ‘count’ - the number of pulses that PWM will generate after command, maximum is 4294967295, 0 means never stop.
-Pins with 100% duty cycle will be switched to low level when pwm stops.
+Pins with 100% duty cycle will be switched to low level when PWM stops.
 *Example*:
 ```json
 {